chrismacp/chrismacp.github.io/_posts/2017-07-11-space-junk-with-javascript.md

 Junk in space varies in size from tiny shards of material, through gloves and tools inadvertently dropped by astronauts in orbit, to large pieces of spacecraft and satellites.
 No matter the size though, as orbiting the earth means moving at around 17500 miles per hour any collisions are going to hurt!

-In order to avoid these collisions and protect our vital satellites and other craft within earth's vicinity, all known pieces of junk, satellites and space-craft (all considered satellites herein) are automatically tracked.
+In order to avoid these collisions and protect our vital satellites and other craft within earth's vicinity, all known pieces of junk large enough to detect, satellites and space-craft (all considered satellites herein) are constantly tracked.

 This is a JavaScript model of the existing satellites orbiting Earth at present (only satellites updated in last 30 days).
 There are over 12,000 <strong>so it's a bit